 The new hot pad of digital nomads, Da Nang the port city of Vietnam is located right at the middle of the country’s east Coast.
 It has rapidly grown with real estate investments coming in and dominating the marine skyline!
 The Dragon bridge opens its mouth to connect the port town to the rest of the country and brings in people of the world.

 Da Nang is also located at a strategic point from where visiting Hue and old port town Hoi can be done as day trip!

 Do not let these emerging metropolis deviate your focus from the pristine display of unspoilt nature, preserved carefully in the interiors of Vietnam!
 There are epic untouched natural sights, acclaimed by the world.

 Halong Bay: Dragons on the earth

-Vietnamese mythology associate the cluster of tiny islets on Gulf of Tonkin with a hatching nest of guardian dragons.
-For millennia, the limestone monoliths stood tall romancing northern wind force and harbored lush rain forest atop.
+Vietnamese mythology associates the cluster of tiny islets on Gulf of Tonkin with a hatching nest of guardian dragons.
+For millennia, the limestone monoliths stood tall romancing northern wind force and harboured lush rain forest atop.
 Take it slow at Halong Bay on a traditional junk boat gliding over the emerald sea water as mystery lurks behind every island and mystic caves.